 Best Hikes in Island in the Sky

 Length of Time: 30 minutes

 Mesa Arch is one of the most photographed spots in Canyonlands National Park.
 Famous for its unique lighting at sunrise, this is a very popular spot for tripod-wielding photographers first thing in the morning.
 However, this is also a busy spot all day long.
-During the two days we spent in Canyonlands the parking lot was always filled.
+This parking lot always seems to be filled whenever we drive past it.

-To get to Mesa Arch, it is a half mile hike round trip.
-It’s an easy walk on a graded gravel and dirt path up and over a small hill to get to the arch.
+This “hike” is really just a short, easy walk on a graded gravel and dirt trail to get to the arch.
 A visit here lasts 30 minutes, longer if you are here to photograph the sunrise.